savonrb/savon/index.md

 <firstName>TheHoff</firstName><lastName xsi:nil="true"></lastName>
 {% endhighlight %}

-I would not recommend using a Hash for the SOAP body if you need to create a complex XML structure, because there are better alternatives.
+I would not recommend using a Hash for the SOAP body if you need to create complex XML structures, because there are better alternatives.
 One of them is to pass a block to the `Savon::SOAP::XML#body` method.
 Savon will then yield a `Builder::XmlMarkup` instance for you to use.

 {% highlight ruby %}
 soap.body do |xml|